todaywasawesome/leaksignal/POLICY.md

 #### Endpoint Configuration

-An individual endpoint block is composed of one or more of path globs for matching paths and a configuration set for different matching rules.
+An individual endpoint block is composed of one or more of path globs for matching paths, followed by a configuration set for the different matching rules, and two optional configuration sets for token extraction and data reporting style.

 ##### Schema of EndpointConfig